Introduction

 "I want to apologize, I could have been much less confrontational or sarcastic."

 "So much has changed for us this last year.
-I'm still unused to it all.
-Normally I'd be out in the garden this time of year.
+I'm still unused to it all," she said, softening.
+"Normally I'd be out in the garden this time of year.
 Here I seem to be cooped up inside all day.
 I'm sorry too."

-"I love teaching piano, and I love gardening," she said.
+"I love teaching piano and I love gardening," she said.

-"The rooftop lounge is available everyday for lessons until 3pm when it opens.
-There's no reason you can't get a few piano students here.
-We can even open the lounge later if you need the time.
-I've talked to the music department as the University and they said your credits would transfer.
-If you finished your degree you could open a conservatory.
+"I have talked to the music department at the University and they said your credits would transfer.
+If you finished your degree you could open a Music Conservatory.
 The local population is big enough that it could support a real music program."

 "But I have to be here for you and Mattie!" she said.

-Grandma and Grandpa are here, so you don't have to be here all the time.
+"Grandma and Grandpa are here, so you don't have to be here all the time.
 Plus there's no reason you have to do it all in one semester if you don't want to."

 "I'm going to think about this.
-Thank you Johnny.
+Thank you, Johnny.
 I'll talk to your Dad about you going to California.
 If we say no, you can't just go anyway, understood?"

-"I promise Mom, thank you."
+"I understand Mom, thank you."

 After she left, I called Dad, "Hi Dad."